Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 Unlike a ribbon cutting, which celebrates a completed building, a groundbreaking happens before construction begins.
 The ceremonial shovel is the centerpiece, and most organizations keep the personalized spade afterward as a display piece in a lobby or boardroom.

-Which Ceremonial Shovel Finish Is Right for Your Groundbreaking?
+Which Ceremonial Shovel Is Right for Your Groundbreaking?

-Ceremonial shovels come in three finishes, standard chrome, gold-plated, and custom-painted, and the right choice depends on whether you want a polished keepsake, a premier showpiece, or a fully color-matched, on-brand prop.
-All photograph well in a dignitary line.
+Ceremonial shovels come in three finishes, chrome, gold-plated, and custom-painted, and in flat-blade or D-handle styles, so the right choice depends on whether you want a polished keepsake, a premier showpiece, or a fully color-matched, on-brand prop.
+Full-size and smaller D-handle versions are available so a line of dignitaries can dig together while the lead stakeholder stands out.

 |---|---|---|---|